google-parfait/dataset_grouper/dataset_grouper/examples/datasets/README.md

 version of it.
 If you have already prepared the TFDS dataset, you can specify the resulting directory via `--data_dir`.

+If you would like to randomly partition the examples instead, you can do this uniformly at random by using `group_randomly.py` and according to a Dirichlet process by using `group_by_dirichlet_process.py`.
+See the corresponding files for information on using them, and their associated flags.

 ## Large-Scale Language Modeling Datasets

 Below we give suggested TFDS datasets and group features that will produce useful larger scale grouped language modeling datasets.
-Note that `group_by_feature.py` uses Beam's direct runner, which can be slow for larger datasets.
-We highly recommend using
-[more advanced runners](https://beam.apache.org/documentation/runners/capability-matrix/)
-for these datasets.
+Note that `group_by_feature.py` uses [Apache Beam](https://beam.apache.org/)'s direct runner, which can be slow for larger datasets.
+We highly recommend using [more advanced runners](https://beam.apache.org/documentation/runners/capability-matrix/) for these datasets.